newtonlabs/health-data-analyzer/docs/architecture.md

 - **Weight**: Body composition measurements
 - **Nutrition**: Dietary intake and macros

-## Adding a New Service Integration
+## Adding a New Service Integration (Registry-Based)

-This section provides a step-by-step guide for adding a new service (e.g., Garmin) to the pipeline.
+This section provides a step-by-step guide for adding a new service (e.g., Garmin) to the pipeline using the registry architecture.
+The registry pattern makes adding new services significantly easier with automatic integration.

 ### Step 1: Create API Client